AmziLS/AmziProlog/README.md

 File types:
   - **.pro** -- <u>Prolog source code (program or module)</u>
-  - **.plm** -- Compiled Prolog module (Prolog/WAM byte code file)
+  - **.plm** -- Compiled Prolog module (Prolog/WAM byte code file -- machine independent)
   - **.xpl** -- Executable Prolog library (a linked collection of .plm files)
   - **.lsx** -- Logic Server extension (a renamed DLL/SO file)

 Common terms:
   - The Logic Server is a service, with an interface similar to a database server, which allows to query and update the LogicBase (= Prolog program).
   - Loading of a source code file (.pro), then interpreting it, is called "consulting".
-This is in contrast to compiled files (.plm/.xpl), which are simply said to be "loaded" (loading an .xpl file does not automatically execute its main/0 predicate.)
+This is in contrast to compiled files (.plm/.xpl), which are simply said to be "loaded" (loading an .xpl file does not automatically execute its [main/0 predicate](https://www.amzi.com/manuals/amzi/ls/lsprguid.htm#MainEntryPoints).)

 See also: [Amzi!
 Prolog Quick Overview](http://www.amzi.com/manuals/amzi/pro/pug_overview.htm) and the [Detailed Amzi!
 Prolog Overview](https://www.amzi.com/AmziPrologLogicServer/white_papers/amzi_overview.php)